-- across OECD countries (9 percentage points).
-In 2019, 55% of 25-34 year-olds had a tertiary degree in Luxembourg compared to 45% on average across OECD countries (Figure 2). - From the gender perspective, younger women are more likely than younger men to achieve tertiary education in all OECD countries.
-In Luxembourg, 61% of 25-34 year-old women had a tertiary qualification compared to 49% of their male peers, while on average across OECD countries the shares are 51% of younger women and 39% of younger men. - In Luxembourg, the average age of first-time entrants to tertiary education in 2018 was 23 years, higher than the OECD average of 22 years.
+- From the gender perspective, younger women are more likely than younger men to achieve tertiary education in all OECD countries.
+In Colombia, 34% of 25-34 year-old women had a tertiary qualification compared to 26% of their male peers, while on average across OECD countries the shares are 51% of younger women and 39% of younger men. - In Colombia, the average age of first-time entrants to tertiary education in 2018 was 22 years, the same as the OECD average.
 Structural factors, such as admission procedures, the typical age at which students graduate from upper secondary education, or cultural perceptions of the value of professional or personal experiences outside of education may explain the differences in the average age of entry to tertiary education across countries. - If current entry patterns continue, it is estimated that 49% of young adults will enter tertiary education for the first time in their life before the age of 25 on average across OECD countries (excluding international students).
-In Luxembourg, 14% of young adults will enter tertiary education by that age and most of them will enter at bachelor's or equivalent level. - Short-cycle tertiary programmes are generally designed to be vocationally oriented and represent the second most common route of entry into tertiary education on average across OECD countries, after bachelor's programmes.
-If current entry patterns continue, 4% of adults are expected to enter short-cycle tertiary education before the age of 25 in Luxembourg, compared to 10% on average across OECD countries.
-In Luxembourg, women make up 57% of students in such programmes, compared to 52% on average across OECD countries. - Young people can face barriers to labour market entry as they transition from school to work, but higher educational attainment increases their likelihood of being employed and is associated with higher incomes.
-On average across OECD countries, the employment rate in 2019 was 61% for 25-34 year-olds without upper secondary education, 78% for those with upper secondary or postsecondary non-tertiary education as their highest attainment and 85% for those with tertiary education.
-In Luxembourg, the shares are 77% for below upper secondary, 86% for upper secondary or post-secondary non-tertiary and 89% for tertiary attainment.
+In Colombia, 32% of young adults will enter tertiary education by that age and most of them will enter at bachelor's or equivalent level. - Short-cycle tertiary programmes are generally designed to be vocationally oriented and represent the second most common route of entry into tertiary education on average across OECD countries, after bachelor's programmes.
+If current entry patterns continue, 11% of adults are expected to enter short-cycle tertiary education before the age of 25 in Colombia, compared to 10% on average across OECD countries.
+In Colombia, women make up 48% of students in such programmes, compared to 52% on average across OECD countries. - Young people can face barriers to labour market entry as they transition from school to work, but higher educational attainment increases their likelihood of being employed and is associated with higher incomes.
+On average across OECD countries, the employment rate in 2019 was 61% for 25-34 year-olds without upper secondary education, 78% for those with upper secondary or post-secondary non-tertiary education as their highest attainment and 85% for those with tertiary education.
+In Colombia, the shares are 70% for below upper secondary, 74% for upper secondary or post-secondary non-tertiary and 81% for tertiary attainment.
 Having a tertiary degree also carries a considerable earnings advantage in most OECD and partner countries.
-In Luxembourg, in 2018, 25-64 year-olds with a tertiary degree with income from full-time, full-year employment earned 46% more than full-time, full-year workers with upper secondary education compared to 54% on average across OECD countries (Figure 2). - International student mobility has been expanding quite consistently in the past twenty years.
+In Colombia, in 2018, 25-64 year-olds with a tertiary degree with income from full-time, full-year employment earned 128% more than full-time, full-year workers with upper secondary education compared to 54% on average across OECD countries (Figure 2).

+International student mobility has been expanding quite consistently in the past twenty years.
 In 2018, 5.6 million tertiary students worldwide had crossed a border to study, more than twice the number in 2005.
-In Luxembourg, the share of foreign or international students increased from 44% in 2014 to 48% in 2018.
-Meanwhile 76% of Luxembourgish tertiary students are enrolled abroad compared to 2% in total across OECD countries (Figure 2).
+In Colombia, the share of foreign or international students remained stable at 0% between 2014 and 2018.
+Meanwhile 2% of Colombian tertiary students are enrolled abroad, a similar value to the total across OECD countries (Figure 2).
 English-speaking countries are the most attractive student destinations overall in the OECD area, with Australia, Canada, the United Kingdom and the United States receiving more than 40% of all internationally mobile students in OECD and partner countries.
-Among students leaving Luxembourg to study, the most popular destination country is Germany.
+Among students leaving Colombia to study, the most popular destination country is Argentina.